rexposadas/teleport/design.md

 #### Tradeoffs
 - The root CA are self-signed.
 Production applications should use a well-trusted CA.
+- There is a single Certificate Authority (CA) for both the client and server.
+Having different CA for server and client is more secure.
+But for this challenge, a single CA is sufficient.
 - The CLI only looks at `~/certs` for certificates.
 That's hardcoded.
 Adding that as a CLI option would be easy enough, but didn't think it was necessary for this challenge.

 ### Streaming logs